srose72/Getting-and-Cleaning-Data-Final/README.md

  Extracts the mean and standard deviation for each measurement, and uses descriptive activity names to name the activities in the dataset.
  Creates a second tidy data set with the average of each variable for each activity and subject and saves to "tidy_data.txt".

+ The datasets each have one column per variable and one row for each kind of observation.

  The codebook is generated from the function codebook {memisc}.